Changissnz/nu_merchant_principal/README.md

 cannot produce an achievement of some sorts, when based only in terms of their independent strengths.
-Each step's innate effectiveness in solving for a demand and the degree of attempt are not the only factors.
+Each step's innate effectiveness in solving for a demand and the degree of attempt in it are not the only factors.
 The execution's steps are dependent on each other, and the outcome from the execution is what is from the convergence of all of the actions taken for these steps.
 By these properties of an execution, an argument must be thought of as a "fluid state" image.
 In the argument of a "fluid state", what is expressed to an agent at one point in time is not explicit in appearance to that same agent at another point in time, but that what is previously expressed carries relevance in forms that include base support,reference, and elimination of unrelated implications to an expression at a later point in time.

 ![image info](./images/aipc_tab1.PNG)